MelpCode/go-crud-mysql/README.md

 ## Packages

-Before to install the packages, we have to write the next command `go mod init {name}`
+Before to install the packages, we have to write the next command `go mod init [eg. go-crud-mysql]`

 github.com/go-sql-driver/mysql `go get github.com/go-sql-driver/mysql`